FakePsyho/psytester/ReadMe.md

 Simple local tester for Topcoder's Marathon contests.

 # Setup
-- Install the latest version: `pip install mmtester --upgrade'
+- Install the latest version: `pip install mmtester --upgrade`
 - Run `mmtester --new-config` in order to create a new config file in the current directory
 - Edit `tester.cfg` in order to set the number of threads, tester jar file, executable name & scoring function